 To be suitable, a prefabricated metal chimney must follow the standards UL 103 HT (USA) or ULC S629 (Canada).
-Furthermore, this wood burning cookstove has a performance and optimal efficiency when it is connected to a 6" chimney flue.
+Furthermore, this wood burning cookstove has a performance and optimal efficiency when it is connected to a 6" chimney flue with a height of minimum 15' and maximum 40'.